How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: Addressing Limitations in Quadratic Regularization

+We now evaluate the effectiveness of the proposed quadratic regularizers with explicit interpolation steps.
+We also provide comparisons with two experience replay-based methods: A-GEM (\cite{agem}) and ER-Reservoir (\cite{er_reservoir}).
+We stress that our objective in reporting this comparison is \emph{not} to beat the state-of-the-art, but to evaluate if our modified quadratic regularizers can reduce the gap between regularization and replay based methods, which can be inappropriate for applications where long-term storage of training data undermines privacy or greatly increases cost (e.g., in embedded systems).

 We use three datasets of different complexities: (i) CIFAR-100, divided into 10 tasks with 10 classes per task and 500 samples per class; (ii) Oxford-Flowers, divided into 17 tasks with 6 classes per task and 72 samples per class (on average); and (iii) Caltech-256, divided into 32 tasks with 8 classes per task and 95 samples per class (on average).
-Note that Oxford-Flowers and Caltech-256 have unbalanced classes and limited number of samples per class, thus resembling practical situations where different tasks have different number of samples and any given task has unbalanced classes.

-We use a 6-layer CNN for all datasets and train the model using SGD with momentum for all tasks.
+Note that Oxford-Flowers and Caltech-256 have unbalanced classes and few samples per class, which are characteristics of several real-world applications.
+We use a 6-layer CNN for all datasets and train the model using SGD with momentum for all tasks; results for ResNet-18 are in the appendix.
 The first 3 tasks for all datasets are reserved to run a grid search for finding the optimal hyperparameter configuration (learning rate/regularization constant).
-The model is trained with a batch-size of 10.
-We use only one epoch per task, allowing the model to visit each sample only once, as expected in settings with streaming data \cite{gem}.
-Following prior works on quadratic regularization \cite{MAS, EWC, SI}, we use a multi-head setting.
-Results are averaged over 3 seeds.

-In the following, when we discuss the EMR variant for a specific quadratic regularizer, \emph{X}, we use \emph{X}'s definition for importance to calculate relative importance of a parameter for previous versus current tasks (see \autoref{eq:imp_ratios}).
-For example, the EMR variant for EWC uses the diagonal of the Fisher information matrix to calculate relative importance.
+Since the models are trained in the stable training regime (enforced via hyperparameter tuning), we train models for both 1 epoch, batch-size 10 setting advocated by \cite{gem} and 30 epochs, batch-size 256 setting where we find all models achieve 95--100\% training accuracy when training on a given task, ensuring convergence (an assumption made by prior work to derive their regularizer strategies).
+Further, following prior works (\cite{MAS, EWC, SI}), we use a multi-head setting.